-These shaded boxes indicate the vaccine SHOULD be given if a child is catching up on missed vaccines.
+Indicates the vaccine should be given if a child is catching up on missed vaccines.
+A vaccine series does not need to be restarted, regardless of the time that has elapsed between doses.

-This shaded box indicates children not at increased risk MAY get the vaccine if they wish after speaking to a provider.
+Indicates children not at increased risk may get the vaccine if they wish after speaking to a provider.